Rubber Soul: Compact disc reissues

 Rubber Soul was first released on compact disc on 30 April 1987, with the fourteen-song UK track line-up now the international standard.
 As with Help!, the album features a contemporary stereo digital remix prepared by George Martin.
 Martin had expressed concern to EMI over the original 1965 stereo mix, claiming it sounded "very woolly, and not at all what I thought should be a good issue".
 He went back to the original four-track tapes and remixed them for stereo.

 A newly remastered version of Rubber Soul, again using the 1987 Martin remix, was released worldwide as part of the reissue of the entire Beatles catalogue on 9 September 2009.
 The album is available both as an individual CD release and as part of the Beatles (The Original Studio Recordings) box set.
 The accompanying Beatles in Mono box set contains two versions of the album: the original mono mix and the 1965 stereo mix.

 The Capitol version was re-released in 2006, first as part of the Capitol Albums, Volume 2 box set, using original mixes of the Capitol album, and then in 2014, individually and in the box set The U.S. Albums.
+The album will be reissued on compact disc and vinyl in both original releases as a part of the Rubber Soul: Special Edition box set, scheduled for release on 2 October 2026.